Helensvale railway station

-Helensvale railway station is a major public transport interchange in the Gold Coast suburb of Helensvale.
-Helensvale railway station is served by the Queensland Rail Citytrain network Gold Coast line, G:link light rail and Kinetic Gold Coast bus services.
+Helensvale is a railway station operated by Queensland Rail on the Varsity Lakes line.
+It opened on 16 December 1997 and serves the Gold Coast suburb of Helensvale.
+It is a ground level station, featuring two island platforms with four faces.

+Since December 2017, Helensvale has served as the northern terminus of the G:link light rail system.

 History

-Helensvale station opened on 25 February 1996 as the terminus of the Gold Coast line from Beenleigh.
-The line was later extended to Nerang on 16 December 1997.
+The original Helensvale railway station opened with the South Coast railway line in January 1889.
+For most of its history, it was located between Oxenford station and Ernest Junction station (although Coombabah station was located before Ernest Junction until May 1891).
+Helensvale closed in June 1964 along with the rest of the South Coast line.

+On 25 February 1996, the Gold Coast railway line opened with three newly-constructed stations, including Helensvale.
+It served as the line's terminus until 16 December 1997, when Nerang station opened.
 When opened, Helensvale station was also served by a CountryLink road coach service from Murwillumbah, this was diverted when the line was extended south.

 A track duplication to the north of the station, linking with Coomera, was completed in October 2017.
 The new track provides additional capacity in time for the 2018 Commonwealth Games.
 The duplication required the construction of eight new rail bridges, including one with a span of 860 metres across the Coomera River, Hope Island Road and Saltwater Creek.